hackforla/peopledepot/docs/CONTRIBUTING.md

 For Windows, you may want to [install a Windows Subsystem for Linux (WSL)](https://code.visualstudio.com/docs/remote/wsl) and then install Git from WSL.

-Please note that if you have a Mac the page offers several options (see other option, if you need to conserve hard drive space) including:
+Please note that if you have a Mac, the page offers several options (see other option, if you need to conserve hard drive space) including:

 - an “easiest” option (this version is fine for use at hackforla): This option would take just over 4GB.
 - a “more up to date” option (not required but optional if you want it): This option prompts you to go to install an 8GB package manager called Homebrew.
-- Other option: If your computer is low on space, you can use this [tutorial](https://www.datacamp.com/community/tutorials/homebrew-install-use) to install XCode Command Tools and a lighter version of Homebrew and then install Git using this command: `$ brew install git` which in total only uses 300MB.
+- Other option: If your computer is low on space, you can use this [tutorial](https://www.datacamp.com/community/tutorials/homebrew-install-use) to install XCode Command Tools and a lighter version of Homebrew and then install Git using this command: `$ brew install git` which in total uses only 300MB.

 #### Install Docker